mlockett/ApexServiceLocator/README.md

 If you have an interface 'IMySpecialThing', and there exists a class 'MySpecialThing', calling the locator for IMySpecialThing will return an instance of MySpecialThing (assuming there is no specific configuration in the LocatorConfig custom metadata object)

+##### To instantiate a class with parameters
+Because the Apex language does not fully support reflection, we use a workaround for objects that need parameters to be properly instantiated.

+If an Interface resolves to a class that implements "Initable", the service locator can accept a "parameters" argument in the form of a Map<String, Object> where the string is the parameter name and the Object is the value for the parameter.
+To implement the interface, one must write a method called "init" that takes a Map<String, Object>.
+The init method should set the appropriate fields in the object based on the specific needs of the class.
+In this case, the Service Locator, will create the object, then call the init method, passing the map.

+In this case, the service locator is called as such:

+   Map<String, Object> parameters = new Map<String, Object>();
+   parameters.put('myParamName1, 5);
+   parameters.put('myParamName2, 'John Doe');
+   Object myTestObject = (ServiceLocator.IMyTest) ServiceLocator.getInstance(myTestInterface, parameters);

 ## Resources